16 Best UX Research Tools in 2026: Which One is Right For You?

 Features include:

-• A suite of remote usability testing tools and user session recordings;
+• A suite of remote usability testing tools and user session recordings

-• Capture user interactions and tag them;
+• Capture user interactions and tag them

-• An observation experience for your team, so you can collect feedback in real-time and collaborate on it;
+• An observation experience for your team, so you can collect feedback in real-time and collaborate on it

-6. Hotjar
+6. Hotjar (now part of Contentsquare)

 UX research and usability testing with heatmaps.